Orly Yadid-Pecht

-Orly Yadid-Pecht is a Professor of Electrical and Software Engineering and Alberta Innovates Technology Futures Strategic Chair of Integrated Intelligent Sensors at the University of Calgary.
+Orly Yadid-Pecht (Hebrew: אורלי ידיד-פכט) is a Professor of Electrical and Software Engineering and Alberta Innovates Technology Futures Strategic Chair of Integrated Intelligent Sensors at the University of Calgary.
 She develops CMOS based imaging devices for biomedical sensing.
 She is a Fellow of the Institute of Electrical and Electronics Engineers, SPIE and American Institute for Medical and Biological Engineering.
 She is an ASTech Award Winner for Technology.
 Yadid-Pecht holds several patents for new technologies, including sensors, health monitoring devices and drug delivery systems.

 Early life and education

 Yadid-Pecht grew up in Israel.
 She studied electrical engineering at the Technion – Israel Institute of Technology.
 She earned her Master's degree and doctorate in 1995, before moving to the United States to join the Jet Propulsion Laboratory.
-Here she worked on advanced wide intarascene image sensors for dynamic range CMOS active pixel sensors.
+Here she worked on advanced wide interscene imagers for dynamic range CMOS active pixel sensors.
 These circuits could generate an intensity reading and simultaneously identify the location of the brightest pixel in a particular photodetector array.
 These sensors were created for star tracking, or monitoring laser beams in communication systems.
 The sensors integrate winner-take-all protocols, which would allow for the selection of the brightest pixel in each row.
 This would be compared with the previous stored intensity readings of other row's brightest pixels, and their data stored if they were the new brightest pixel.